chien-sheng-liu/saving-llm-budget/README.md

 Then reload: `source ~/.zshrc`

 > `slb` reads directly from your shell environment — it does **not** load `.env` files.
-> Only set the keys for providers you configured in API Key mode; Local CLI mode requires no keys.
+> Local CLI mode requires no API keys.

 You can update auth settings at any time: